Our Technology

 The platforms we run on, and the reasons we chose them.

-Principles behind our tool selection.
+Principles behind tool selection.

-We select tools based on operational reliability, integration depth, security posture, vendor stability, and total cost over a multi year horizon.
 We avoid products from vendors with a history of aggressive acquisition, product abandonment, or sudden pricing changes.
-The goal is a stack a client can rely on for years without disruptive tool swaps driven by vendor behavior rather than client need.
+The goal is a stack clients can rely on for years.

 Integration over individual features.

-A tool that integrates well with the rest of the stack almost always beats a tool with slightly better features in isolation.
-Our Remote Monitoring and Management platform, our Professional Services Automation platform, our documentation platform, our security operations stack, and our alerting pipeline all feed a single operational view.
-That integration is what lets us deliver a coherent service rather than a collection of disconnected point products.
+Our monitoring platform, ticketing system, documentation platform, security operations stack, and alerting pipeline all feed a single operational view.
+That integration produces a coherent service rather than a collection of disconnected point products.

 Security of the stack itself.

-The tools a managed service provider uses are a high value target for attackers.
-A compromise of a provider tool can cascade across every client.
-We apply the same security discipline to our internal stack that we apply to client environments, including multi factor authentication, privileged access management, segmented administrative access, and ongoing monitoring of our own vendor supply chain.
+We apply the same security discipline to our internal stack that we apply to client environments.
+That includes multi-factor authentication, privileged access management, segmented administrative access, and ongoing monitoring of our own vendor supply chain.

 Frequently asked questions.